st156832/RAML-NeedleBench-Blog/_pages/about.md

 NeedleBench
 ======
-Building on both the original NIAH test as well as previous benchmarks such as [RULER](https://arxiv.org/abs/2404.06654) and [LongBench](https://arxiv.org/abs/2308.14508), Mo Li et al. present NeedleBench as a purely synthetic alternative that aims to provide a comprehensive framework designed to assess retrieval and reasoning performance in bilingual, English / Chinese, long-context task at various context lenghts.
+Building on both the original NIAH test as well as previous benchmarks such as [RULER](https://arxiv.org/abs/2404.06654) and [LongBench](https://arxiv.org/abs/2308.14508), Mo Li et al. present NeedleBench as a purely synthetic alternative that aims to provide a comprehensive framework designed to assess retrieval and reasoning performance in bilingual, English / Chinese, long-context task at various context lengths.
 [Needlebench](https://arxiv.org/pdf/2407.11963) has a heavy focus on assessing reasoning ability and splits its evaluation tasks into two categories, **information sparse** and **information dense** tasks.

 ## Information Sparse Tasks